tiagovaz/vanier-flossday-2024/tutorial_02_improving_the_hello_package/instructions.md

 ### Load those variables by re-running your .bashrc:
     $ . ~/.bashrc

-### Edit the debian/control file in order to make this hello-flossday-ng package to "conflict" and "replace" the old hello-flossday.
+### Edit the debian/control file in order to make this hello-flossday-ng
+package to "conflict" and "replace" the old hello-flossday.
+See https://www.debian.org/doc/manuals/debian-faq/pkg-basics.en.html#controlfile

 ### Build hello-flossday-ng package:
     $ dpkg-buildpackage -b